fdjkgh580/laravel-rewind/README.md

 - This command will prompt you for the table name you wish to extend.
 - After providing the table name, it creates a migration file that adds a current_version column to that table.
 - Run `php artisan migrate` to apply it.
-- Once this column is in place, the RewindManager will automatically manage your model’s current_version, allowing proper undo/redo flows.
+- Once this column is in place, the RewindManager will automatically manage your model’s current_version.

 That’s it!
 Now your model’s changes are recorded in the `rewind_versions` table, and you can jump backwards or forwards in time.